History of the Moravian University Christmas Vespers

-An Online Exhibit by the Moravian College Archives and the Moravian Music Foundation
+An Online Exhibit by the Moravian University Archives and the Moravian Music Foundation

 “A delightful surprise awaited us at the chapel service on the evening of the last Sunday of the term.
 As only a very few of us remain at the Seminary during the Christmas holidays, and therefore miss the unique and beautiful Christmas services in the Moravian Church, Dr. Hark turned the Sunday evening worship into a Christmas Eve service.
 We sang a number of beautiful Christmas hymns and carols.
 Dr. Hark made an address explaining the significance of the Moravian custom of serving lighted wax tapers to all of the children and the young people, and then, during the singing of “Morning Star,” etc., the teachers entered the two side doors of the chapel, bearing trays of lighted wax tapers, one of which was handed to each one of us.
 The service was very impressive and was thoroughly enjoyed by all.”